Thank you for your interest in the Department of Politics at Princeton University!

 The Track in American Ideas and Institutions is available for students who have a particular interest in the three branches of the American government and the ideas, principles and laws that undergird them.
 This specialized track within the Politics concentration easily meshes with American politics as a primary field and provides a departmental certificate for those who complete its requirements.
 The track helps students navigate through this subject matter by specifying a set of courses that meet this requirement.
 Students are expected to take a total of five courses from the designated list, with at least one course in each of four topic areas: the executive branch, the legislative branch, the Constitution and the courts, and American political, legal and constitutional thought.
 In addition, the student’s senior thesis must incorporate a significant amount of content related to the themes of the track.
 Interested students should contact Professor Keith Whittington.

 Track in Political Economy

 Political Economy (PE) is a cross-disciplinary field for students who wish to further their understandings of social phenomena and individual behavior by combining the perspectives of its two constituent disciplines.
-The track allows and encourages students to use analytical tools from game theory, microeconomics and statistics to study political behavior, and to incorporate a thorough analysis of politics and collective decision-making into economic analysis.
-For more information on prerequisites and track requirements, please visit this page.
+The Track in Political Economy allows and encourages students to use analytical tools from game theory, microeconomics and statistics to study political behavior, and to incorporate a thorough analysis of politics and collective decision-making into economic analysis.

 Track in Quantitative and Analytical Political Science